dsobral/ADER/material/complex/tutorial1.md

 # Visualizing results

 *DESeq2* provides several functions to visualize the results, while additional plots can be made using the extensive R graphics cappabilities.
 Visualization can help to better understand the results, and catch potential problems in the data and analysis.
+We start here by reproducing the plots that we previously obtained using Galaxy.

+## Dispersion plot

 We can plot the *DESeq2* dispersion re-estimation procedure by typing: